MiladSamani/MiladSamani/README.md

-I’m a software developer with a bachelor’s degree in information technology engineering.
+I hold a bachelor degree in software engineering, I'm a graduated from shiraz university, I'm software developer.
-I am a Backend Developer! and my favorite language is Golang since 2020 .
-I have experience with Frontend development too.
+I have experience with frontend and backend development.
 I can summarize my life with the following code:

 ```golang
 go inLove([]string{"Go Programming language","JavaScript"})